Skip to main content

 • Prune irrelevant context from multi-turn conversations

-Regularly review usage in analytics to identify optimization opportunities.
+Review usage analytics to identify optimization opportunities:

-5. Use private models for high-volume tasks
+4. Use private models for high-volume tasks

 If you have consistent, high-volume workloads, deploying private open-source models can be significantly cheaper than cloud APIs: